-Class size is limited and all applicants may not be selected for participation in the program.
 The professional component of the major is demanding and rigorous, and applicants are encouraged to visit a nuclear medicine department and talk with technologists and the division director to learn what would be expected of them as students.
-First consideration will be given those who have submitted complete applications (see the required items below) by the deadline that is March 1.
+First consideration will be given those who submit complete applications (see the required items below) by March 1.
 Applications after that date will be considered only if the class has not been filled.
 See page 8 for further information on deadlines and procedures for admission.
 Applicants must provide:

 - Application for Admission: The College of Health Related Professions Application for Admission is required.
-Please contact the department office or the CHRP Office of Student Affairs for information. - Application Fee: A non-refundable application fee of \$20.00 is required and must accompany the application. - 3.
+Contact the department office or the CHRP Office of Student Affairs for information. - 2.
+Application Fee: A non-refundable application fee of \$20.00 is required and must accompany the application. - 3.
 Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work. - 4.
 References: Three reference forms are required.
-The forms will be mailed to individuals upon receipt of the application for admission. - 5.
-TOEFL scores as applicable.
-See International Applicants on pp. 12-13. - 6.
-Interview: Qualified applicants will be contacted to arrange an interview after receipt of application and transcripts.
+The forms will be mailed to individuals upon receipt of the application for admission.

+- 5. TOEFL scores as applicable.
+See International Applicants on pp. 12-13. - Interview: Qualified applicants will be contacted to arrange an interview after receipt of application and transcripts.